 The 1984 campaign proved to be the most satisfying and, at the same time, perhaps the most unlucky year for Goss.
 For once he shed the “Mr. Consistency” title and broke through by taking four national wins and fighting for the series lead most of the season.
 Unfortunately, things took a turn for the worse during the main event of the San Jose Mile.
 Goss was involved in a three-rider accident and suffered a broken leg.
 The injury kept him out of the final four dirt track nationals and cost him his shot at a third title.
 Amazingly, despite missing a major portion of the season, Goss still ended the season as the third-ranked rider.
 It would prove to be the last time he would be ranked in the top 10.

-Goss left the Harley-Davidson team after the 1984 season and soldiered on as a privateer for the remaining couple of years of his racing career.
+Goss left the Harley-Davidson team after the 1984 season and soldiered on as a privateer for a remaining couple of years of his racing career.
 He still showed flashes of brilliance that earned him his titles.
 As a privateer, he won the Houston short track race in ’85 and the Ascot Park half-mile in 1986.
 It was fitting that Goss’ final win would come at Ascot.
 It was the track where he enjoyed his greatest success, winning five nationals on the fabled circuit.
 Goss retired from racing after the 1986 season.

 Popular with his fellow riders, Goss was known for his soft-spoken and friendly manner.
 He might occasionally pull practical jokes on his friends.
 His attractive wife, Vicky, (herself a motorcycle racer) was a constant companion at the events.
 Brent Thompson was Goss’ longtime mechanic and one of the keys behind his unfailing success.
 Goss enjoyed ice racing in the winter and relaxed between races during the summer by piloting various types of watercraft on lakes near his Michigan home.